 NEON is intended to be an integrated measurement system.
-Coordinating measurements between modules, e.g., mosquito abundance and diversity (the primary focus of this design) with pathogen presence and prevalence (AD[04]), is therefore a key component of the NEON design.
-A potential consequence of an integrated measurement design is sub-optimal sampling for individual modules at individual sites.
-Coordinating mosquito abundance and diversity sampling with sampling for mosquitoborne pathogens results in a number of attractive efficiencies, including saving considerable time and money because the same mosquito samples can be counted and identified as well as tested for pathogens.
-However, abundance and diversity sampling aims to survey a broad cross section of the mosquito community while pathogen testing targets particular vector species and requires as many individuals as possible for testing.
-Thus, the two modules differ fundamentally in their foci and objectives and would be optimized using different sampling strategies, resulting in a trade-off between data quality at the site level and comparability utilizing a combined sampling design.
+Coordinating measurements made for multiple TOS data products, e.g., mosquito abundance and diversity (the primary focus of this design) with pathogen presence and prevalence (AD[04]), is therefore a key component of the NEON design.
+A potential consequence of an integrated measurement design is sub-optimal sampling for individual data products at individual sites.
+Coordinating mosquito abundance and diversity sampling with sampling for mosquito-borne pathogens results in a number of attractive efficiencies, including saving considerable time and money because the same mosquito samples can be counted and identified as well as tested for pathogens.
+However, abundance and diversity sampling aims to survey a broad cross section of the mosquito community, while pathogen testing targets particular vector species and requires as many individuals as possible for testing.
+Thus, the two sampling efforts differ fundamentally in their foci and objectives and would be optimized using different sampling strategies, resulting in a trade-off between data quality at the site level and comparability utilizing a combined sampling design.
 The sampling approach adopted and described here is optimized for mosquito abundance and diversity sampling by using taxonomically general sampling spread broadly across time and space.
-Collected mosquitoes will subsequently be tested for pathogen presence/prevalence and additional trapping for specific vector mosquito species will be implemented at certain sites based on sampling efficacy (AD[04]).
+Collected mosquitoes will subsequently be tested for pathogen presence/prevalence and additional trapping for specific vector mosquito species may be implemented at certain sites based on sampling efficacy (AD[04]).
 In this document, 'mosquito sampling' is used to describe the sampling for the coordinated sampling activities for abundance and diversity and pathogen sampling, unless otherwise specified.